 PACEPACKER SHOWS IT’S PACKING & PALLETISING PROWESS AT ASKEW & BARRETT

-Within three months of being installed, a complete bagging and palletising line from Pacepacker Services has boosted productivity by 15-20% at pulse processor Askew & Barrett.
+Within three months of being installed, a complete bagging and palletising line from Pacepacker has boosted productivity by 15-20% at pulse processor Askew & Barrett.

 Askew & Barrett sources pulses from key agricultural merchants and then sorts, cleans and grades them at it’s processing plant in Wisbech, Cambridgeshire.
 The pulses are bagged into 12.5kg and 25kg paper sacks and 25kg woven polypropylene (WPP) sacks, before being palletised and transported to food manufacturers and retailers at home and abroad.